 “How do you do it?”
 It is a question that I am asked often by friends who are boggled by all the moving and starting over.
 Moving is the military mantra.
 And because of this, friendships come and go at a high rate.
+Making and finding new friends is just something I have to do.
+Without taking the step of finding new friends life gets pretty lonely fast.

 Friends are such an important part of this motherhood journey.
 We simply cannot do it alone.
 It really does take a village, but what happens when your husband has a job that moves you around the country at a regular interval and you have to keep finding your village.
-Finding your friends.
+Finding new friends.
 And in a way finding yourself, over and over again.

 Finally comfortable then…